domasles/concept-cars/src/_posts/2023-07-08-nissan-gtr.md

 #### My thoughts

-I can't rate this change from a concept to a real thing less than 4 stars.
+I can't rate this „Dream to real“ thing less than 4 stars.
 I'm not a true fan of the design of this car (I think the r34 (predecessor of this model) looks more...
 Authentic), but that's just my personal opinion.
-Overall, it's generated loads of excitement in car lovers' community and I cannot describe it anything else than „A miracle nobody thought of.“
+Overall, it has generated loads of excitement among car lovers and I cannot describe it anything else than „A miracle nobody thought of.“